thanasxda/basic-linux-setup/README.md

 # To restore the flags
 sudo sh init.sh
 ```
 If somehow you mess up grub and end up at the grub rescue screen unable to boot, either recover through the __chroot__ script on this repo or manually.
 Alternatively if you do not have another partition to recover from or a live usb check information like [this](https://help.ubuntu.com/community/Grub2/Troubleshooting#Search_.26_Set).
 Remember __you do not need to format__.
-Underneath an example of how to restore when the latest initramfs didn't boot:
+Underneath an example of how to restore when the latest initramfs didn't boot (remove .old for latest):
 ```
 set prefix=(hd0,gpt2)
 set root=(hd0,gpt2)